compgenomicslab/TreeProfiler/README.md

 ## Conditional query in annotated tree
-MetaTreeProfiler allows users to perform conditional process based on different circumstances
+TreeProfiler allows users to perform conditional process based on different circumstances

 - Conditional pruning, conditional pruning works both `annotate` and `plot` subcommand
     - `--pruned_by`, prune the annotated tree by conditions, and remove the branches or clades which don't fit the condition.